ahmeddhus/seeraty-privacy-policy/README.md

 # Privacy Policy
-**Seeraty – AI CV Builder**
+**InstaCV – AI CV Builder**
 **Effective Date: 21 July 2025**

-Seeraty – AI CV Builder ("we", "our", or "us") respects your privacy.
+InstaCV – AI CV Builder ("we", "our", or "us") respects your privacy.
 This Privacy Policy outlines the types of data we collect, how we use it, and your choices.

 ---